Street-Captain/redditShowerThoughtBot/README.md

 'privacyStatus':'private',
 ```

-Lastly, upload backround music to the /content folder, and rename it "song2.wav" (it must be a wave file)
+Lastly, upload backround music to the /content folder, and rename it "song.wav" (it must be a wave file)

 # Running